|

 - Window-based

-program with main toolbar and multiple windows,
+with main toolbar and multiple

 - Full

-Monitoring and
+Monitoring

 Control of the GPS_Std PIC firmware,